dantegates/dantegates.github.io/_posts/2019-01-07-model-evaluation-for-humans.md

 Observing a model's error on a test set is only a small part of our evaluations.
 The rest consists of a proper understanding of the broader context of the problem at hand and determining if the results we find on a held out set will generalize to production (where we realize the usefulness of a model).
 This post aims to discuss generic guidelines and practices for model evaluation that can help deliver useful models quickly and confidently.

-# Model evaluation throughout the product lifecycle
+# Model evaluation throughout the product life cycle

 For the purpose of this post, we'll discuss model evaluation as it relates throughout three stages of a project's life cycle: *before development*, *during development* and *deployment*.